-The Front Slideout Room motor/gear assembly is located beneath the vehicle near the rear 'ram' shaft of the slideout room, just ahead of the driver side rear tires.
+The Front Slideout Room motor/gear assembly is located beneath the vehicle near the rear "ram" shaft of the slideout room, just ahead of the driver side rear tires.

-Front Slideout Motor/Gear Location beneath driver side of vehicle All Models
+Front Slideout Motor/Gear Location (beneath driver side of vehicle)

-The Rear Slideout Room motor/gear assembly (model 29H only) is located behind a removable panel on the bed base beneath the foot of the bed.
+The Rear Slideout Room motor/gear assembly is located behind a removable panel on the bed base beneath the foot of the bed.

-Rear Slideout Motor/Gear Location behind pull-off panel at foor of bed base Model 29H only
+Rear Slideout Motor/Gear Location (behind pull-off panel at foor of bed base)

-Crank-In Procedure - Front or Rear Mechanisms
+Crank-In Procedure (Front or Rear Mechanisms)

-• Use a ratchet wrench with a 7/16" socket on the motor gearshaft to manually crank the room inward.
+Use a ratchet wrench with a 7/16" socket on the motor gearshaft to manually crank the room inward.

-NOTE: The motor shaft on models 26A/29H require a 12-point 7/16" socket.
+NOTE: The motor shaft requires a 12-point 7/16" socket.

-Models 26A or 29H

-Front Slideout Room Motor/Gear Assembly

-(viewed from beneath coach)
+Front Slideout Room Motor/Gear Assembly (viewed from beneath coach)

-Model 29H Rear Slideout Room Motor/Gear Assembly (view from access panel at foot of bed)
+Rear Slideout Room Motor/Gear Assembly (view from access panel at foot of bed)

-- Crank the room in until it is just 'snugged up'.
+- Crank the room in until it is just "snugged up".
 Do not overcrank or you could damage the gear assembly. - Fasten the travel strap before driving the vehicle to your dealer for service of the slideout mechanism. - See your dealer for service of the slideout system before using again.